gabrielbribeiroo/LogisticRegression/README.md

 ## 🧾 License

-This project is educational and open for academic and research purposes.
-Please cite or refer to the author if reused.
+This repository is licensed under the MIT License.
+You are free to use, modify, and distribute this project with attribution.
+See the LICENSE file for details.

 ---

-✍️ Author
+## ✍️ Author

 Developed by Gabriel Ribeiro as part of research in Operational Research, Machine Learning, and Customer Satisfaction Modeling.